greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/diskquota.html.md

     $ psql -d testdb -c "CREATE EXTENSION diskquota"
     ```

-4. If you register the `diskquota` extension in a database that already contains data, you must initialize the `diskquota` table size data by running the `diskquota.init_table_size_table()` UDF in the database.
+4. Run the `diskquota.init_table_size_table()` UDF in the database.
 In a database with many files, this can take some time.
 The `diskquota` module cannot be used until the initialization is complete.

     ```
     =# SELECT diskquota.init_table_size_table();